tinkerbell/tinkerbell-docs/README.md

 $ source .venv/bin/activate
 ```

-_Note: In some cases the above command may fail, because the `venv` module is not installed.
-You may then install it via `sudo apt install python3-venv`._

 If you frequently work with Python and you don't mind installing and configuring a new tool, you should have a look at [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 With `virtualenvwrapper` you can use the following commands to create and activate your virtual environment:

 ```bash